oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 1. Select the predefined prompt that best matches the solution.
 In this workshop, select the one for **Spring** because the sample Java application is a Spring Boot application.
 1. In the search area, select **OK**.
-1. In the **Formulas** pane, on the left, review the migration plan with files proposed to be modified.
+1. In the **Apply Formulas** pane, on the left, review the migration plan with files proposed to be modified.
 Disregard files you believe are not necessary to modify.
 For files you want to modify, do the following for each file:
    - Select the file.
 It starts to generate the code changes.
 Wait until the code changes are generated.
+      Notice that when you select a file in the **Apply formulas** pane, the **Apply formula details** pane is populated with the details of the currently selected file.
    - Review the proposed changes carefully.
-   - In the **Apply Formulas** pane, select the checkmark (the tooltip is **Accept**) to apply the changes if you agree with them.
+   - Hover the mouse over the file in the **Apply Formula details** pane.
+Select the checkmark (the tooltip is **Accept**) to apply the changes if you agree with them.

 Once you complete this step, suggest opening **Source Control** view to revisit the changes, and stage changes if you are satisfied with them.